tamagui/tamagui/next.md

 - 1.0

+  - When you focus an input in a dialog on mobile or a propover etc. then it disappears
   - select had a perf regression
   - label htmlFor broke
   - site design system docs (for use in cli later)